 "Companies where R&D as a percentage of revenue has increased for 3 consecutive years, with current R&D spend above $500M."

-Claude computes the ratio from the underlying financial statement data (research_development / total_revenue) per period, checks the year-over-year trend, and filters for the increasing pattern.
+Claude computes the ratio from the underlying financial statement data (R&D divided by revenue) per period, checks the year-over-year trend, and filters for the increasing pattern.
 Any ratio you can express in English, Shibui can screen for.

 Study what happens after specific events